vijayseshachala2003/ML-projects/README.md

 if the pH is greater than 3.6 --> it is considered to be bad wine we label encode the above attribute and obtain the class label for proving that this can model is accurate I have also done lazypredict for confirmation.

+# naive bayesian classification
+It is one of the most used ML classification used for probabilistic classification  of the data One of its demerits are , for naive we shall assume all the features of the data are independent but it is not possible in the case of real world data we use the accuracy and confusion matrix to present the performance of the bayesian model